-Your weather is not just like anyone else’s.
+Your hyperlocal weather is not just like anyone else’s.
 It’s unique, as are your data and information needs.
-Some weather buffs just want the basics of temps and wind speeds and rain.
+Some weather buffs just want the basics of temperatures, wind speeds, and rain.
 Others want piles of data they can analyze and share.
-You may live where extreme weather poses threats, or where your outdoor activities are dependent upon weather.
-Some need a system to help growing gardens or acres of wheat, while others want ways to make their home “smarter.”
+You may live where extreme weather poses threats or where your outdoor activities are dependent upon weather.
+Some folks need a system to help growing gardens or acres of wheat, while others want ways to make their property “smarter.”

-That’s why we at Davis offer a range of choices in your weather station.
+That’s why we at Davis offer a range of choices in weather stations.
 We give you unlimited options for flexibility in stations and add-on sensors.
-But sometimes those options make choosing a station more difficult, especially if you are new to owning a weather station.
+But sometimes all those options make choosing the right station more difficult, especially if you are new to owning a weather station.

-For our purposes, a weather station includes sensors and a way to collect and view that data.
+For us at Davis, a weather station is a solution that includes both sensors and a way to collect and view that data.
 Our complete Vantage Pro2 and Vantage Vue stations come with an outdoor sensor suite that sends data via radio to an indoor console.
-For the most useful, secure, and sharable means of collecting and viewing data, add a WeatherLink Live, which pushes your data to the WeatherLink.com cloud platform and allows you to access, analyze, store, and share your data on your phone or computer.
+For the most useful, secure, and sharable means of collecting and viewing data, you can choose to push your data from the WeatherLink Console to the WeatherLink.com cloud platform which enables you to access, analyze, store, and share your data on your phone or computer.

-Both Vantage Vue and Vantage Pro2 systems have industry-leading specs with super-fast updates (as fast as 2.5 seconds), ability to measure wind speeds as high as 200 mph (322 km/h), and effective standard radiation shields for accurate temperatures.
-Both are extremely accurate, durable, and reliable; both sensor suites are abundantly powered by solar panels and include back-up batteries; both have information-packed consoles; both can report to WeatherLink Live.
+Both Vantage Vue and Vantage Pro2 systems have industry-leading specs with super-fast updates (as fast as 2.5 seconds), the ability to measure wind speeds as high as 200 mph (322 km/h), and effective standard radiation shields for accurate temperatures.
+Both are extremely accurate, durable, and reliable.
+Both sensor suites are powered by solar panels and include back-up batteries; both are available with the WeatherLink Console or can report to a WeatherLink Live.

 So, which should you choose?

 Why choose Vantage Vue?